You’re Proud of Your Research

 The main theme of my life has been learning and teaching others.
 I have four degrees in four different areas: Mechanical Engineering (B.S.), Law (LLB), Physics (M.S.) and Linguistics (Ph.D.).
 I have taught physics, mathematics, English as a Second Language and Translation.
 Originally from the United States, I am currently residing in São Paulo, Brazil.
 I have been a professional translator since 1999 and am certified by the American Translators Association (for Portuguese).

-Have you hired a translator before and had poor results?
+Have you hired a translator before to translate a scientific paper and had poor results?
 Or tried to translate your text yourself and had your academic article rejected?
-Entrust your translations to Research Write!
-I have 20 years of professional translation experience, translating texts in an enormous variety of fields, plus academic and industry experience.
+Entrust your academic manuscript translation to Research Write!
+I have 20 years of academic and scientific translation experience, translating texts in an enormous variety of fields, plus academic and industry experience.

 Academic Translation from Other Languages into English